 Research Related Regulations, Policies & Procedures

-10.1 Patents, Copyrights, and the Technology & Venture Commercialization (TVC)
+10.1 Patents, Copyrights, and the PIVOT (Partners for Innovation, Ventures, Outreach & Technology) Center

-The Technology & Venture Commercialization (TVC) handles all patenting, copyrighting, licensing and other intellectual property (IP) protection for the faculty and staff at the University.
+The PIVOT Center handles all patenting, copyrighting, licensing and other intellectual property (IP) protection for the faculty and staff at the University.
 Any intellectual property developed by University employees related to their employment belongs to the University, including, but not limited to, all inventions, know how and laboratory notebooks.
 The exception is some copyrightable publications.
-It is therefore important to work closely with TVC on any intellectual property issues.
+It is therefore important to work closely with the PIVOT Center on any intellectual property issues.

 The development and protection of intellectual property is a highly detailed and specialized field.
 The following is a short description of some fundamental concepts of patent and copyright law.